Wales v New Zealand: Rhys Webb, Hallam Amos and Scott Williams start for Wales

 Williams, Amos and Webb are the three survivors from that match with Rhys Priestland - who started at fly-half against Georgia - named on the bench after missing out altogether against the Wallabies.

-The selection of Gloucester's Owen Williams at inside centre hints Wales coach Warren Gatland will continue with the more open style his side showed against Australia.
+The selection of Gloucester's Owen Williams at inside centre hints Gatland will continue with the more open style his side showed against Australia.

-"It's great to name an unchanged pack from the Australia match, we were pleased with a lot of aspects of our second half performance in that match so we are looking to build on that on Saturday," said Wales head coach Warren Gatland.
+"Jamie comes in on the bench for experience and covering for Jonathan Davies," he added.

-"We have a couple of injuries in the backline but we also have players on form starting.
-Steff Evans and Hallam Amos are both on form and we are excited to see what they can do.
+"It is a big game for Scott Williams and his 50th cap and that combination with Owen.

 Wales: Halfpenny, Amos, S Williams, O Williams, S Evans; Biggar, Webb; R Evans, Owens, Francis, Ball, A W Jones (capt), Shingler, Navidi, Faletau.